officialquake/nagahook-priv-src/README.md

-# breathless
+# nagahook
-This is basically breathless fixed or what others call it face.us just by the real creator ;)
+This is basically shit fucking leaked and papa syn is god

 ## Why is this existing and not on the face.us repo?
 The face.us repository got deleted by (Creditcode) the creator long live the original fork